A calculus for flow categories: Flow categories and framed manifolds

+A \em framed flow category \em is a triple $(\cC,\imath,\varphi)$, where $\cC$ is a flow category, $\imath$ a neat immersion and $\varphi$ a coherent framing of $\imath$.
+We will omit the neat immersion and the coherent framing from the notation if it does not cause confusion. \end{definition}

+Given a framed flow category $\cC$, the \emph{Cohen--Jones--Segal construction} can be used to build a stable homotopy type $\mathcal{X}(\cC)$.
+This is some precise number of desuspensions of a finite CW complex with cells corresponding to the objects of $\cC$ and glueing maps determined in some precise way by the framed embedded moduli spaces.
+We will not repeat this construction here, but refer the reader to \cite[Definition 3.23]{LipSarKhov} for the definition and basic properties.

-\section{Framed manifolds}
+\subsection{Framed manifolds}

-The abelian group $\Omega^{fr}_n$ of framed cobordism classes of closed, framed, smooth $n$-manifolds coincides by the well-known Pontryagin-Thom construction with the $n$-th stable homotopy group $\pi_n^{st}$.
+The abelian group $\Omega^{fr}_n$ of framed cobordism classes of closed, framed, smooth $n$-manifolds coincides via Pontryagin-Thom construction with the $n$-th stable homotopy group $\pi_n^{st}$.
 For some small values of $n$ we need to understand the generators of these groups.
 Clearly, $\Omega^{fr}_0\cong \Z$ is generated by a framed point.

 For $n=1$ we get that $\Omega_1^{fr}\cong \Z/2\Z$ is generated by a non-trivially framed circle.
 This non-trivial framing can be obtained by pulling back a framed point in $S^2$ via the Hopf map $h\colon S^3\to S^2$ and stabilizing.
 We shall call this non-trivially framed circle $\eta$, in line with the standard notation for the non-trivial element $\eta\in \pi_1^{st}$.